ossia/score-docs/docs/quick-start/non-linear-timelines.md

 ![Looping scenario]({{ site.img }}/quick-start/non-linear-timeline/looping-scenario.png)

-In the simple scenario above, *score* will execute the scenario as an infinite loop alternating a simple fade in, then jumping to the fade out automations then jump back to fade in automations.
+In the simple scenario above, *score* will execute the scenario as an infinite loop alternating a simple fade in, then jumping to the fade-out automations then jump back to fade-in automations.

 Of course, you can still use some [trigger points]({{ site.baseurl }}/quick-start/breaking-the-timeline.html) so the scenario waits before jumping to the next point.